Komal01/metabase/README.md

 Talk to other contributors [in our Gitter room](https://gitter.im/metabase/metabase).

 # Internationalization
-We want Metabase to be avaliable in as many languages as possible.
+We want Metabase to be available in as many languages as possible.
 See what translations are avaliable and help contribute to internationalization using our project [over at POEditor](https://poeditor.com/join/project/ynjQmwSsGh)

 # Extending and Deep Integrations